avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - marks the (multiple) areas where entrainment can occur.
   - attribute *thickness* (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`)
+  - must not contain any "holes" or inner rings

 * one resistance area (multi-) polygon shapefile (in Inputs/RES)

   - marks the (multiple) areas where resistance is considered
+  - resistance areas must not contain any "holes" or inner rings

 * one secondary release area (multi-) polygon shapefile (in Inputs/SECREL)